Nick689/number-to-letter-in-BASIC/README.md

 - Please propose your algorithm if you have faster or other language

 ## SPEED's keys to fast basic script:
-- Limit the use of string's functions
+- Limit the use of string's functions, calculation deduction can sometime be a faster alternative (compare English1 to English2)
 - Limit the use of arrays
 - Declare Variant instead of array
 - Write IF-THEN-ELSE on one line when possible (no ENDIF at the end)